staticpagesjs/twig-writer/README.md

 - if nothing matches, name it `unnamed-{n}.html` where `{n}` is a counter.

 ## CLI
-This module exports a `cli` function which used to initialize configuration coming from config file or from CLI options where only JSON input is possible.
+This module exports a `cli` function which used to initialize configuration coming from config file or from CLI options where only JSON input is possible at best.
 Everything defined in the `Options` section is valid with the following additions:

 | Option | Description |